qkzk/fm/development.md

   - [x] integrate gitroot into shortcuts, remove as a keybinding
   - [x] FIX: trash empty should be confirmed
   - [x] diff of first 2 selected files in second panel
-  - [x] NCDU, Lazygit, htop etc. from a menu with S.
+  - [x] Launch NCDU, Lazygit, htop in current folder from a menu with 'S'.

     - [awesome tuis](https://github.com/rothgar/awesome-tuis)

     - [x] Remove lazygit as a separate command
-    - [ ] Allow configuration from config file
+    - [x] Allow configuration from a config file

   - [ ] changing folder (`set_pathcontent`) should set the cwd too.

 - [ ] Version 0.1.20

+  - [ ] build option to force reset of config file, warn the user at first start
+  - [ ] update readme & animation
+  - [ ] optionable "plugin" started from config file.
+Would require every option to be `Option<Plugin>` and may cause problems with the borrow checker.
   - [ ] edit folder like a buffer [oil like](https://github.com/stevearc/oil.nvim)

 - [ ] sub window / menu for completion / selection.